Abraham ben Isaac of Narbonne: Writings

 Like most of the Provençal scholars, Raavad II was a diligent author, composing numerous commentaries upon the Talmud, all of which, however, have been lost with the exception of that upon the treatise Baba Batra, of which a manuscript has been preserved in Munich.
 Numerous quotations from these commentaries are to be found in the writings of Zerahiah Gerondi, Nahmanides, Nissim Gerondi, and others.
 Many of his explanations of Talmudical passages are also repeated in his responsa which give his method of treatment.
 In Abraham's comments on the Talmud he seems to have taken Rashi as his model; for they are marked by the same precision and clearness of exposition.

 An idea of his Talmudic knowledge may be gathered from his book Ha-Eshkol.
 Benjamin Hirsch Auerbach published an 1867 edition of the Eshkol in three volumes with commentary which is now known to be a forgery.
 Most scholars assume it is an intentional forgery by Auerbach.
 (HaNigleh SheBaNistar pg.
 144 n.
 203).
 However, Auerbach's edition is known to contain a wide variety of much later material.
-Shalom and Hanoch Albeck published an separate edition from genuine manuscripts in 1935-1938.
+Shalom and Hanoch Albeck published a separate edition from genuine manuscripts in 1935-1938.
 Albeck writes that the book is, in practice, mostly a redaction of the Sefer haIttim of Judah ben Barzillai.
 In 1985 a "fourth volume" of Auerbach's edition was published by Bernard Bergman, who had defended Auerbach's edition in a 1974 essay that makes clear that he did not then have access to any manuscript of either the Eshkol or Auerbach's commentary thereon.
 The fourth volume cites a book which had not yet been published at the time of Auerbach's death.
 Bergman, who was convicted of Medicaid fraud in 1976, never explained where he obtained the material for this "fourth volume."

 His depth and acumen, however, are shown to much better advantage in his responsa, quoted in the collection Temim De'im and in the Sefer ha-Terumot of Samuel Sardi.
 Other responsa sent to Joseph ben Ḥen (Graziano) of Barcelona and Meshullam ben Jacob of Lunel are found in a manuscript belonging to Baron de Günzburg in Saint Petersburg.
 A collection of Raavad II's responsa preserved in Yemen, the only manuscript of its kind, was published by R. Yosef Qafih in 1962.
 As an acknowledged rabbinical authority and president of the rabbinical board, he was frequently called upon to give his decision on difficult questions: and his answers show that he was not only a lucid exegete, but also a logical thinker.